What causes pimples?

 Breakouts are mainly influenced by genetics and hormones.
 Other factors—including stress, medications, diet, cosmetics, excessive rubbing or friction against the skin, and a hot, humid climate—can be additional causes of blemishes.

 Breakouts are not caused by how you wash your face.
 Sleeping on a dirty pillowcase, spreading germs by touching your face or occasionally eating a candy bar are also myths, suggesting that you are doing “something wrong” and therefore responsible for this problem.
-Spots are not, and never will be, your fault.
+Blemishes are not, and never will be, your fault.

 Your genetics determine how easily blemish bacteria multiply on your skin; how much your body initiates a swelling response to the bacteria; how much oil your body produces and how easily your pores get plugged.
 Very few people never break out.
 Most people experience breakouts on and off throughout their lives.